 On Friday, an Anne Arundel County grand jury indicted Jarrod Ramos on 23 counts in connection with the June 28 shooting, State’s Attorney Wes Adams said in a statement.

-In addition to five murder charges, Ramos faces a count of attempted first-degree murder and 17 other assault and weapons charges.
+In addition to the five murder charges, Ramos faces a count of attempted first-degree murder and 17 other assault and weapons charges.

 The attack took place a few years after Ramos had unsuccessfully sued the newspaper for defamation.
 An article in the paper had chronicled Ramos’ harassment of a former classmate on social media.
-Ramos pleaded guilty to a harassment charge in that case, according to court documents.

 Ramos pleaded guilty to a harassment charge, according to court documents.